Before you start

 Common Questions

 Open the Map, type the resident's postcode or street name into the search bar, and the map will jump to that location.
-Switch to Satellite view if you need to match what they are describing to what you can see on the ground.
+Switch to Satellite view in Layer Controls if you need to match what they are describing to what you can see on the ground.
 From there you can find the asset and raise a defect or create a job.